ru-corporate/boo/README.md

 csvclean p2012.csv
 ```

+*Note: this is Windows batch file, but it relies on GNU utilities and csvkit.*

-This result is similar to running:
+This result of the batch file is similar to running:

 ```python
 from boo import download, cut